Student Organizations & Clubs

 Sociedad Honoraria Hispánica promotes academic excellence in the study of Spanish, as well as cultural engagement with the Spanish-speaking community.
 Members must maintain high academic standards and must complete mandatory service hours within the local community.

-Moderator(s): Silvia Garcia de Nichols, Andrea Bieytes
+Moderator(s): Andrea Bieytes

 Tri-M Music Honor Society